 Purpose

 RANCS Research Group is focused on the development of Cooperative Driving Automation.
-The Ford Mustang Mach-E, one of the cars of interest, had a collision issue with the LIDAR.
+The Ford Mustang Mach-E, one of the cars of interest, had a collision issue with the LiDAR.
 The sensor needed to be raised by at least 30 cm.

 combined